tskit-dev/tutorials/_sources/phylogen.md

 new_tree.draw_svg()
 ```

-Although there are two separate topologies in this plot, in {program}`tskit` terminology,
+Although there are two separate topologies in this plot, in {program}`tskit` terminology
-it is considered a single tree, but with two roots:
+this is considered a single tree with two roots:

 ```{code-cell}
 print("The first tree has", len(new_tree.roots), "roots:", new_tree.roots)
 ```

 This also means that if we have no topology at all (i.e. an "empty tree"), each
-sample is its own root.
+sample is its own root:

 ```{code-cell}
 tables.edges.clear()